-In October 2019, Allbright selected Clas Ohlson as one of the most equal companies on the Swedish stock exchange.
-Behind the scenes, Clas Ohlson has made determined efforts with gender equality; however, more work still has to be done.
+In October 2019, Allbright appointed Clas Ohlson as one of the most equal Swedish listed companies.
+Behind the scenes, Clas Ohlson has made determined efforts with gender equality; however, we can always improve in this area.

 ”We are very happy and proud of this recognition as it proves that we have been working actively with diversity at Clas Ohlson.
 We have an equal management team and an overall equal company, with 44 percent women and 56 percent men, says Maria Thulemark, HR Business partner, responsible for the company’s diversity efforts.

 Clas Ohlson’s equality target is set to a gender distribution of at least 60/40 in all parts of the organisation.

 ”Today, we have an equal senior management team, of which we are proud.
 Equality also has a link to results.
 Studies show that companies that have gender equality are more profitable: Companies with at least 30 percent women on their management teams have six percent higher profits.
 Research also shows that equal companies display a higher degree of innovation and are better at attracting and retaining talent,” says Maria.

 At Clas Ohlson, gender equality is a part of the wider issue of diversity.
 Diversity, in turn, is defined as a workplace where there is a good mix of people with different backgrounds and cultures, personalities and experiences.

 ”Diversity is an asset for becoming a dynamic and creative workplace.
 For those of us who work here, we understand and respond better to our customers if we ourselves can reflect the diversity of our customer base.’’

 Clas Ohlson’s long-term target is that at least 15 percent of the employees will have a background from a country different to the one that they currently work in.
 In 2019, 9 percent of Clas Ohlson’s co-workers are born in a different country to which they currently work in.
 14 % have parents who are born abroad.